openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 The model configuration file contains information about model: what it is, how to download it, and how to convert it to the IR format.
 This information must be specified in the `model.yml` file that must be located in the model subfolder.

-Refer to the detailed descriptions of each file provided below.
+The detailed descriptions of file entries provided below.

 **`description`**